 If parents give written permission, students from the age of 7 and above are allowed to walk independently to and from school both in the morning and afterschool.
-If written permission has not been given, Grade 3-5 students must also be picked up directly from their classroom by an adult.
+If written permission has not been given, Grade 3-5 students must also be picked up by an adult.